Jusmithasri/ping_pong_game/README.md

 Install the Turtle graphics library if not already installed.

 Run the script in a Python environment to start the game.

-Conclusion:
-This Ping-Pong game project is a fun and interactive way to practice Python programming, specifically using the Turtle graphics library for animations and game development.
-It provides a hands-on experience in creating game mechanics, handling user input, and implementing a scoring system.